The new environment protection laws took effect on 1 July 2021.

 Two new EPA policies aim to help the Strategy work:

-The draft Compliance and Enforcement Policy explains how we’ll decide whether people have complied with the new laws.
+The Compliance and Enforcement Policy explains how we’ll decide whether people have complied with the new laws.
 The policy covers what we can do to make sure people comply.

 Current EPA licence holders will continue to hold their licences under the new Act.
 We’ll contact all licence holders as we transition to the new laws.